AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Destroy the session when a user logs out.
 	- If a session ID is sent that was never generated, LOG IT in SEIF.
 It's a security incident.
 - Bounds checking: Buffer overflows.
 If you're using a language that's susceptible, be wary.
+- Permission Types for access control:
+	- Discretionary Access Control (DAC): the owner of the info / system / resources can grant and remove access to others.
+	- Mandatory Access Control (MAC): Grants access to information and systems based on

 **What can I do with this?**